sirthias/pegdown/README.markdown

 It's implementation is based on a [parboiled][] PEG parser and is therefore rather easy to understand and extend.

 _pegdown_ is nearly 100% compatible with the original Markdown specification and fully passes the original Markdown test suite.
-On top of the standard Markdown feature set _pegdown_ will implement a number of extensions similar to what [PHP Markdown Extra][] offers.
+On top of the standard Markdown feature set _pegdown_ implements a number of extensions similar to what other popular Markdown processors offer.
-Currently _pegdown_ offers the following extensions over standard Markdown:
+Currently _pegdown_ supports the following extensions over standard Markdown:

 * SMARTS: Beautifys apostrophes, dashes and ellipsises.
 * QUOTES: Beautifys single and double quotes.
-* SMARTYPANTS: Convenience extensions enabling both, SMARTS and QUOTES, at once
+* SMARTYPANTS: Convenience extensions enabling both, SMARTS and QUOTES, at once.
-* ABBREVIATIONS: See [PHP Markdown Extra][]
+* ABBREVIATIONS: Support for abbreviations in the way of [PHP Markdown Extra][].
-* HARDWRAPS: Enables alternative handling of newlines, See [Github-flavoured-Markdown][]
+* HARDWRAPS: Enables alternative handling of newlines, see [Github-flavoured-Markdown][]
+* AUTOLINKS: Enables plain (undelimited) autolinks the way [Github-flavoured-Markdown][] implements them.

 More extensions like support for tables, etc. are planned.